gsknnft/bigint-buffer/README.md

 const sum = addFixedPoint(fp, fp);          // Add two FixedPoints
 const avg = averageFixedPoint([fp, fp]);    // Average FixedPoints
 ```

+### Performance
+- BE/LE conversions now stream bytes directly from buffers (64-bit chunks via Buffer.read/writeBigUInt64* when available) with no intermediate hex copies.
+- JS fallback matches the native binding semantics and is exercised against empty, tiny, and very large inputs in CI.
+- Native bindings still load automatically when present; the optimized fallback keeps browser and non-native runtimes fast.
+- Browser bundlers must polyfill Node built-ins: add a node polyfill plugin (e.g. `rollup-plugin-polyfill-node`) or explicit aliases for `buffer`, `path`, and `fs` so the fallback loader can resolve.

+### Pushing Performance Further
+- For very large buffers, consider enabling the native binding (included in npm tarball) or adding SIMD/native glue in your host app if you need throughput beyond JS.

 ### Conversion Utilities
 ```ts